How to Calculate DSO: Formula, Example, and Common Mistakes

 How Do You Calculate DSO?

 You calculate DSO by dividing accounts receivable by total credit sales, then multiplying by the number of days in the period.
-The formula is: DSO = (Accounts Receivable / Total Credit Sales) x Number of Days.
+The formula is DSO = (Accounts Receivable / Total Credit Sales) x Number of Days.
 It tells you the average number of days it takes to collect payment after a credit sale, which is one of the clearest measures of how fast your finance team turns revenue into cash.
+The lower the number, the faster earned revenue becomes cash you can actually deploy.

-This guide walks through the formula, a worked example, the period choices that trip teams up, and how to actually move the number down.
+This guide walks through the formula, a worked example, the period choices that trip teams up, the variations worth knowing, and how to actually move the number down.
+For the broader picture of why DSO stays high despite automation, see Monk's Definitive AR Guide.
+If you want the conceptual background first, start with what is DSO in finance.

 What Is the DSO Formula?